NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 If desired the colour of the layer switch can be set here, this is particularly useful for feature layers as the switch colour can match the feature colour.
-CEEDS uses default colours from the UI components library which is defined here : https://mantine.dev/theming/colors/ The colours consist of values like "green.4" which is the 4th green value in the palette.
+CEEDS uses default colours from the UI components library which is defined [here](https://mantine.dev/theming/colors/) The colours consist of values like "green.4" which is the 4th green value in the palette.
 The admin will need to ensure the hex code that accompanies the component code is added to the layer in the mapstyle file (see mapstyle section) to ensure the features are drawn in the same colour.
+The colour will be a default colour (currently blue) if it is not specified.